CopernicaMarketingSoftware/AMQP-CPP/README.md

 }
 ````

-For more information, please see http://www.rabbitmq.com/confirms.html.
+For more information, see http://www.rabbitmq.com/confirms.html.

 CONSUMING MESSAGES
 ==================